Nerdmaster/spy-trackdown/README.md

 * Set up a cron job to automatically purge files in data/games that aren't modified for a few weeks (in case of games that start but are forgotten or otherwise abandoned).
+* Create or copy name generation files in data/name-gen.  Filenames must be numeric, and contents must be one or more strings delimited by a newline.
+  The easiest way to set this up if you aren't expecting multiple games to run at once is to copy `data/name-gen/1.example` to `data/name-gen/1`, and follow that pattern for each of the other example files.

 Why?
 -----